gabriel-p-artcls/17-04_mc-catalog/README.md

 #### `3rd_run/`

-  Third batch of data obtained using the following parameters:
+  Third batch of data obtained using the following parameters, for all
+  clusters:

   * Semi mode with center and radius fixed for several clusters.
   * Number of field regions set individually for some clusters.